agathagorzelska/agathagorzelska.github.io/README.md

-# Agatha Gorzelska
+# About
-Toronto based make-up artist
+Professional website of Agatha Gorzelska, a Toronto based make-up artist.